 Christians were not bound under the law because we have died to law (Romans 7:4) and we are under grace (Romans 6:14).
 However, this does not mean that we can go out and commit various sins.
 It means that we are free and so we have the right to exercise our freedom.
 On the other hand, we should not use our freedom as an excuse to do questionable things or stumble others.
 We have to be careful and wise in our freedom.

 So, it using a Christmas tree and mistletoe depends on the attitude of a particular Christian and what he believes about Scripture in regard to this.
-For some it's okay for other Christians it is not.
+For some it's okay, and for other Christians, it is not.
 Neither should condemn the other.

 - 1. Fahlbusch, E., & Bromiley, G. W. (1999-<2003).
 The encyclopedia of Christianity (1:455).
 Grand Rapids, Mich.; Leiden, Netherlands: Wm.
 B. Eerdmans; Brill